 There is at least one ceremony per day to commemorate the civilian and military casualties of both World Wars, and particularly World War I given the region.

-- The opening ceremony and the start and finish of the first walking day take place in Koksijde-Oostduinkerke, the municipality where the Four Days of the Yser originated.
+The opening ceremony and the start and finish of the first walking day take place in Koksijde-Oostduinkerke, the town where the Four Days of the Yser originated.